MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex1_Hunting.md

 | where count_ > 5
 | render timechart

 9. The goal of this statement is to provide a visualization to check for a C2 beaconing out on a consistent basis.
 Take time to adjust the 3m setting to 30s and more.
-Change the count_ > 5 to other threshold counts.
+Change the count_ > 5 setting to other threshold counts to witness the impact.

 10. You have now identified DNS requests that are beaconing to a C2 server.
 Next, determine which devices are beaconing.
 Enter the following KQL Statement: